This post contains affiliate links. Please see our disclosure policy.

 Serving Suggestions

-This roasted sweet potato recipe makes a versatile and easy side dish for almost any meal, from vegan chicken nuggets to veggie burgers.
-You can also add it to salads, bowls, wraps, and any of the following:
+This roasted sweet potato recipe makes a versatile and easy side dish for almost any meal, from vegan chicken nuggets to black bean beet burgers.
+You can also add it to salads, sweet potato soup, wraps, and any of the following:

 Storage Directions